Hardware, scaling and storage

 The system allocates exactly the amount of ephemeral storage you requested.

-Your application is guaranteed this amount of storage, but cannot exceed it.
+Your service is guaranteed this amount of storage, but cannot exceed it.

-If your application attempts to use more storage than allocated, it may encounter "out of space" errors or get evicted from the node.
+If your service attempts to use more storage than allocated, it may encounter "out of space" errors or get evicted from the node.

 When size is left empty: